 Renovate’s founder Rhys Arkins was inspired (not to mention infuriated) to initially develop the tool for his own use after discovering that an authentication bug he’d spent days troubleshooting was already patched more than a month earlier in Google’s Firebase SDK.
 While you can usually put a dollar figure on days of developer time, it’s not so easy to estimate the cost of a percentage of visitors turning away from your startup website for more than a month.
 To complete the circle, would you believe that just a couple of years later Google’s developers use Renovate’s hosted service on GitHub to keep the same Firebase JS SDK up to date?

 It may seem like a silly question, but there are in fact plenty of developers who are not as fond of bots and automation as we are at Mend.
-But we think in this case Agent Smith put it best:

 In all seriousness, no developer deserves to spend their time looking up dependencies and versions manually when it can be done automatically.
 Considering that Renovate can be configured to whatever workflow you desire (scheduling, grouping, Pull Requests on-demand, etc), there is an automation approach to suit everyone.